The lowdown on superfoods: what they are, what they are not, and whether you should be including more superfoods in your healthy eating routine.

 For this reason, many nutritionists hesitate to use the word superfood when describing healthy foods, and you will rarely hear it used in nutrition science or government dietary recommendations because the term is not defined or regulated and can be easily misconstrued.

-My Thoughts: While I understand the contention with using the word superfood to imply that some foods are a magic cure to health, I personally think that the term can be used intentionally.
+I understand the contention with using the word superfood to imply that some foods are a magic cure to health, I personally think that the term can be used intentionally.
 I use the word superfoods to describe whole foods that provide a high percentage of nutrients that contribute to health, with the understanding that all foods fit into a healthy balanced eating pattern.
-Check out the Fork in the Road Food Philosophy for more.

 Should you eat more superfoods?